 Tour of Tasmania

 We commence the tour of Tasmania wilderness leaving Hobart promptly in the morning to travel round to Port Arthur.
-This small group has a full to work through to complete these .
+This small group tour has a full itinerary to work through to complete these package tours to Tasmania.
 Our first day tour is from Port Arthur, out on the water on a Wilderness Cruise to experience and learn about the Tasman National Park on the east coast and its’ rich wildlife.
 There is a chance to observe species like Australian and New Zealand Fur Seals, Common and Bottlenose Dolphins, migrating whales, seabird feeding frenzies, including Shearwaters, Gannets, Gulls & Little Penguins for example.
 We will travel in a 12.5 metre purpose-built Naiad vessel around this maritime National park.
 We return to Port Arthur and take time after lunch to explore the notorious Port Arthur Prison.

-The following day your of group of seniors travellers departs for Coles bay but first stop is to have a day trip on .
+The following day your tour of Tasmania group of seniors travellers departs for Coles bay but first stop is to have a day trip on Maria Island.
 As you cross to Maria island on the early morning ferry you follow the path of the Aboriginal people, who for thousands of years made regular canoe crossings to the island they knew as Wukaluwikiwayna.
 Archaeological evidence suggests that more than 35,000 years Aboriginal people have lived in the homelands of the Oyster Bay nation.
 The Tasmanian Aboriginal people from Maria Island were known as the Puthikwilayti.

 Maria Island became a penal settlement in 1825 and was soon infamous for the number of escapes across the water.
 The settlement, located at Darlington, was conceived as a half-way house between the extreme of hard labour at Macquarie Harbour at Strahan on Sarah Island (that the group visits on Day 9) and a stint in a road or chain gang.
 From 1842 Maria was used as a convict probation station, but by 1850 this mainly agricultural station was abandoned.
 The significance of the convict probation era at Marie Island, Darlington was recognised in 2010 by World Heritage Listing as part of the Australian Convict Sites World Heritage Property.
 More information on World Heritage listings can be found on our page, and on the Heritage Tasmania website.